puppetlabs/puppet-docs/source/guides/custom_functions.markdown

     write_line_to_file('/tmp/some_file', "Hello world!")

-Now, before Luke has a coronary -- that is not a good example of a useful function.
-I can't imagine why you would want to be able to do this in Puppet in real life.
-This is purely an example of how a function *can* be written.
+(Note that this is not a useful function by any stretch of the imagination.)

-The arguments to the function are passed into the block via the args argument to the block.
+The arguments to the function are passed into the block via the `args` argument to the block.
 This is simply an array of all of the arguments given in the manifest when the function is called.
 There's no real parameter validation, so you'll need to do that yourself.

-This simple write\_line\_to\_file function is an example of a *statement* function.
+This simple `write_line_to_file` function is an example of a *statement* function.
 It performs an action, and does not return a value.
-Hence it must be used on its own.
-The other type of function is an *rvalue* function, which you must use in a context which requires a value, such as an if statement, case statement, or a variable or attribute assignment.
-You could implement a rand function like this:
+The other type of function is an *rvalue* function, which you must use in a context which requires a value, such as an `if` statement, a `case` statement, or a variable or attribute assignment.
+You could implement a `rand` function like this:

     module Puppet::Parser::Functions